 The school day starts at 8.40am.

-Please do NOT send your child to school if they are unwell or have any Coronavirus symptoms.
+Please do NOT send your child to school if they are unwell.
 Let the school office know if your child is not attending and the reason for absence.

 The school day ends at 15.15.

 Please ensure your child is wearing warm clothes and sensible footwear.